apollographql/apollo-server/docs/source/essentials/building-schema.md

 * It's how you fetch data

 **Actually writing resolvers for your queries is found in server/queries**

-> TODO: The below headings were left over from the other document.
-Do we want to remove them?

 ## Implementing Queries in Apollo Server